-Even if you don’t live with arthritis yourself, you probably know someone living with arthritis and battling pain on a regular basis.
-People don't talk about arthritis or realize how serious it is, but the disease affects 1 in 6 adults – that’s 4.2 million people living with the disease in Canada.
+Even if you don’t live with arthritis yourself, you probably know someone Healthy Living with arthritis and battling pain on a regular basis.
+People don’t talk about arthritis or realize how serious it is, but the disease affects 1 in 6 adults – that’s 4.2 million people Healthy Living with the disease in Canada.

 Many people with arthritis find it difficult to get started on an exercise program because of pain – but exercise is actually an important part of a successful arthritis treatment plan.
 Research shows that most types of physical activity do not cause or worsen arthritis.
 In contrast, a lack of physical activity is associated with increased muscle weakness, joint stiffness, reduced range of motion, fatigue and overall reduced physical fitness.